splendidmild/CIA-Grabber/README.md

 # CIA-Grabber
 A program that extracts your Discord token from clients to web browsers.
+Made in C++.

 Do not use this maliciously, please.